denten-books/plain-text/0-chapter.md

 technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature continues to speak.
 And it does so loudly.
 But the advent of digital textuality also means that the reading of texts must involve tools for computational hermeneutics.
-For now, commands like *tracert*, *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
-Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets in, to "burrow" through, to "survey," to "traverse," and to "flood" network topographies.
-Computational hermeneutics empower the reader to resist rigid models of received interpretation.
+For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
+Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
+Computational hermeneutics empower the reader to resist hard-wired models of machine-bound interpretation.
 Yet today, resistance remains within the purview of a few recalcitrant readers.
 Plain text aims to channel itinerant streams of data back into the mangroves of human agency and comprehension for all.
 There, code becomes intelligible for the very subjects whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

 *Plain Text* makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
 Software engineers routinely architect